 Madagascar 2nd day Friday:

 ANTANANARIVO – ANDASIBE (142 km, about 4 hours driving time, on a tared road)

 Drive on the National Road No. 2 (RN 2) around 142 km to the well-known National Park Andasibe (Analamazaotra – Mantadia).
 On the way, stop at the private reptiles park in Marozevo where we can see chameleons and other animals close up.
-In the morning, we’ll buy at a supermarket in Tana all we need for an open air picnic lunch.
+In the morning, we’ll buy at a supermarket in Tana already all we need for an open air picnic lunch.
 Check-in at the hotel Feon’ny Ala or similar.
-Possibility to do a nocturnal visit along the road outside of the park with a local nature guide, where with the help of flashlights you can see nocturnal lemurs (mostly Goodman mouse lemurs with around 50 grams, wooly lemurs and fat tail lemurs), sleeping chameleons, tree frogs, etc..
+Possibility to do a nocturnal visit along the road outside of the park with a local nature guide, where with the help of flashlights you can see nocturnal lemurs (mostly Goodman mouse lemurs with maximum 50 grams, wooly lemurs and fat tail lemurs), sleeping chameleons, tree frogs, etc..
 We’ll walk maximum one hour along the flat road.
 Dinner possible at Mary’s guesthouse.
 Overnight at the Feon’ny Ala hotel or similar.

 Madagascar 3rd day Saturday:

 ANDASIBE – MANAMBATO – AKANIN’NY NOFY (Akanin’ny Nofy means „Nest of dreams“, 125 km on good road, then 7 km on dirt track, then some 1,5 hours on the boat on the canal)